brenoHC/MECH6321/README.md

 # MECH6321
-Repository of code created for MECH 6321 Optimum Design of Mechanical Systems Project
+Repository containing all code and literature for MECH 6321 Optimum Design of Mechanical Systems Project